ltzone/blog/docs/course/EI339/1211_naiveby.md

 ## What to Do About Errors?

-- Need more features– words aren’t enough!
+- Need more features- words aren’t enough!
   - Have you emailed the sender before?
   - Have 1K other people just gotten the same email?
   - Is the sending information consistent?